A reflection on three of the most influential religious icons in Sicily.

-Without the luxury of a twelve month gourmet tour I’d like to offer you a brief appetizer of my own little piece of Italy, Sicily whose cuisine shows off its history and location at the center of the Mediterranean.
+Without the luxury of a twelve-month gourmet tour, I’d like to offer you a brief appetizer of my own little piece of Italy, Sicily whose cuisine shows off its history and location at the centre of the Mediterranean.

-I’ve heard Italians who take holidays over seas to every where from the Maldives to Ibiza and return to complain about not finding a decent plate of pasta to eat the whole time and therefore remaining morte di fame, literally dying of hunger, sin punishable in Dante’s Inferno.
+I’ve heard Italians who take holidays overseas to everywhere from the Maldives to Ibiza and return to complain about not finding a decent plate of pasta to eat the whole time and therefore remaining morte di fame, literally dying of hunger, a sin punishable in Dante’s Inferno.
 By the way who goes to the Maldives to eat pasta anyway?

 Italians are fussy as they really have it good at home.
 As usually is the case Sicily is the microcosm for the rest of Italy, the perfection of Italian cuisine comes from the island.

 In Sicily, food is local, fresh and strictly seasonal which means the best ingredients cooked in traditional recipes during the appropriate time of year.
 The only imported fruit you will find here are bananas and pineapples for obvious reasons.

 Fresh seafood is readily available in the towns along the coastline while mountain villages are famous for their traditional farming products such as cheeses, salami cold cut meats, fresh pork sausages, mushrooms, tomatoes, aubergines and other fruits and vegetables.
 A menu for a wedding or other special occasion is dedicated entirely to the delicacies of the land terra or seafood pesce.

 A trip to the local food markets at any time of the year will give you a sense of what kind of product you will be tasting in the local restaurants or if you are lucky enough to have relatives, what they will be making you for lunch and dinner.